JTYKolesar/azure-network-protocols/README.md

 <h3>Observe ICMP Traffic using Wireshark</h3>

 - While in the virtual machine, run Wireshark.
-- Click the first button at the top (looks like a shark fin) to start capturing activity on the VM.
+- Click the first button at the top (blue shark fin) to start capturing activity on the VM.
   - You can see there is activity constantly going in the background of the VM, despite you not doing anything.
 - Click in the search box above, type in "ICMP", then press ENTER to confirm.
   - You should then see all boxes blank (this is due to having no activity under the ICMP protocol)